 Gender Mainstreaming Is the process of assessing the implications for women and men of any planned action, including legislation, policies, or programs, in all areas and at all levels.
-It is a strategy for making any gender's concerns and experiences an integral dimension of the design, implementation, monitoring and evaluation (M&E) of policies and programs in all political, economic, and societal spheres so that women and men benefit equally, and inequality is not perpetuated.
+It is a strategy for making any gender's concerns and experiences an integral dimension of the design, implementation, monitoring and evaluation (M Θ E) of policies and programs in all political, economic, and societal spheres so that women and men benefit equally, and inequality is not perpetuated.
 The goal is to achieve gender equality.
 Gender norms Socially constructed expectations and roles associated with gender, which dictate how individuals are "supposed" to behave, present themselves, or engage based on societal perceptions of masculinity, femininity, or other gender identities.
 Gender norms often reinforce binary categories of male and female, but in a non-binary context, they are understood to be fluid, inclusive, and diverse.
 Internalized early in life, gender norms can establish a life cycle of gender socialization and stereotyping.
 GESI Aware When a project examines and addresses gender and social inclusion considerations in some way (can be positive or negative) in its design and or implementation.
-GESI integration Strategies applied in program planning, assessment, design, implementation, and M&E to consider gender and social norms and to compensate for genderand socially based inequalities.
+GESI integration Strategies applied in program planning, assessment, design, implementation, and M&E to consider gender and social norms and to compensate for gender- and socially based inequalities.
 For example, when a project conducts a GESI analysis and incorporates the results into its objectives, work plan and M&E plan, it is undertaking a GESI integration process.
 GESI Responsive Programming that challenges inequitable gender and social norms.
 Responds to the different needs and constraints of individuals based on their gender and sexuality.
 Opens space for discussing, challenging, and engaging with inequitable gender and social structures, systems, divisions, and power relations.
-GESI Sensitive/accommodating When a project acknowledges and works with or around gender and social norms in its design and or implementation.
+GESI When a project acknowledges and works with or around gender and social Sensitive/accommodating norms in its design and or implementation.
 Aware of the effect of leveraging inequitable gender norms for the outcomes of programming.
 GESI Transformative When a project critically addresses and works to positively change gender and social inclusion relations to promote equality in both its design and implementation.
 Not only has the ambition to transform gender and social inequalities, but has the resources, willingness, and capacity to institutionalise transformative programming.
 GESI When a project does not take any gender or social inclusion considerations into Unaware/blind/neutral account in design and or implementation.
-Harassment Is any unwelcome action of any nature (sexual or otherwise) that might reasonably be perceived to cause offence or humiliation to another and create an intimidating, hostile or offensive work environment.
+Harassment Is any unwelcome action of any nature (sexual or otherwise) that might an intimidating, hostile or offensive work environment.
 It may occur between persons of the opposite or same sex and/or gender.
-People of any gender can be either the victims or the offenders.
-While typically involving a pattern of behavior, it can take the form of a single incident.
+People of any gender can behavior, it can take the form of a single incident.
+Is any unwelcome action of any nature (sexual or otherwise) that might reasonably be perceived to cause offence or humiliation to another and cre an intimidating, hostile or offensive work environment.
+It may occur betwe